Planning Stampede 2026?

 Be sure to check the weather in case of rain.
 Normally, July is quite nice, but there are of course the odd rainy or even stormy day, so you may want to have a rain jacket on hand.

-⭐Pro-tip: To save money, you can bring your own food on the grounds (but note you cannot bring your own alcohol).
+⭐Pro tip: To save money, you can bring your own food on the grounds (but note you cannot bring your own alcohol).

 Actually, yes! 🎉 But this is likely referring to the party tents.
 Think Oktoberfest but a cowboy version.
 These massive temporary tents host a lot of drinking and dancing. 🍺 (Note that drinks are very pricey in the tents).
 Cowboys is the most infamous tent.
 But you don't have to go to Cowboys Tent to get the full experience though, as Wildhorse, Nashville North, The Badlands, and National Saloon tents offer similar experiences.